In AbtracOnLine you can email invoices directly, without the need for email software.

 You can edit the invoice email address(es) before sending.

-From any email recipient field to add multiple email addresses separate each with a “;”.
+From any email recipient field, to add multiple email addresses, separate each with a “;” (semicolon).

-The email subject and content will be copied from your default invoice settings but can also be edited before sending.
-There is no character limit to the email content text when emails are sent from this screen.
+The email subject and content will be copied from your default invoice settings, but can also be edited before sending.
+The character limit for the email text is increased to 5000 characters when emails are sent from this screen.

 Sending bulk emails